A composite number is a number that can be divided exactly by at least one number that is not itself or 1.

 Here is an interactive game to help you learn about composite numbers.

-The fish moves to wherever you taptowards your mouse clicks.
+• The fish moves towards your clicks.
 (Hint: The farther the distance, the faster it moves.)

 Factors